jimbobbennett/HappySadAngryWorkshop/steps/CreateAFlaskWebApp.md

 ## Create folders for the project

-* Create a folder called `MoodDetector` somewhere on your machine.
+* Create a folder called `HappySadAngry` somewhere on your machine.

 ## Open this folder in Visual Studio Code